teatimeguest/setup-texlive-action/README.md

 While there is no perfect solution, there are some tools that can help address this problem:

-- [TeXFindPkg] &ndash; Query or install TeX packages and their dependencies
+- [TeXFindPkg] &mdash; Query or install TeX packages and their dependencies
-- [DEPP] &ndash; Dependency Printer for TeX Live
+- [DEPP] &mdash; Dependency Printer for TeX Live
-- [texliveonfly] &ndash; On-the-fly download of missing TeX live packages
+- [texliveonfly] &mdash; On-the-fly download of missing TeX live packages

 [TeXFindPkg]: https://ctan.org/pkg/texfindpkg
 [DEPP]: https://gitlab.com/islandoftex/texmf/depp